 Skip to main content

-The external address of a Kubernetes LoadBalancer Service can change if the Service is re-created or its configuration changes.
-To ensure a stable human-readable address for publicly exposed Services, you can request a fully qualified domain name (FQDN) or wildcard record for your LoadBalancer Service.
+The external address of a Kubernetes LoadBalancer Service can change when you re-create the Service or change its configuration.
+To get a stable human-readable address for publicly exposed Services, request a fully qualified domain name (FQDN) or wildcard record for your LoadBalancer Service.
+This page shows cluster operators how to request a name, how the resulting FQDN is constructed, and how to view the allocated record.

 Overview